wingbotai/wingbot/doc/tutorial/advancedRouting.md

 ## Redirecting flow with Post Back

 Sometimes there is need to redirect the conversation flow.
-For theese purposes, there is a `postBack(action: string, data: object?)` function.
+For these purposes, there is a `postBack(action: string, data: object?)` function.

 ```javascript